sheryew/tp/docs/UserGuide.md

 Format:  `birthday [m/MONTH(s)]`

 - Gives a list of **all employees** who have upcoming birthdays in the **inquired month(s)**
 - The month argument is optional.
-If **no month** is provided, the upcoming birthdays in the current month are listed.
+If **no month** is provided, the birthdays in the **current month** are listed.
-- If there is no birthday in the month provided or the birthday is past the current date in the same month, return **No employees have birthdays in this month**
+- If there is no birthday in the month provided, return **No employees have birthdays in this month**

 Examples:
 - `birthday` displays all employees who have their birthday in the current month